Code-Institute-Submissions/Milestone-Project-174/README.md

 ## [MyFitness](https://codemonkey55.github.io/Milestone-Project-1/)

-The website is created to showcase a newly opened gym in the LA area and to get both new and experienced gym-people to get a insight into what its like.
+The website is created to showcase a recently opened gym in the LA area and to get both new and experienced gym-people to get a insight into what its like.

 The site features an intro section, a section with all the memberships available, an contact form where you can get in touch with personel about any questions as well as a footer with further information.

 The primary goal with the website is to get the users attention towards memberships and for them to purchase one.
-While the aspect of getting people to join the gym, a big part is also about sponsors and business partners, therefor the contact page is where you as a sponsor or regular user can submit questions which is easily accessable.
+While the aspect of getting people to join the gym, a big part is also about sponsors and business partners, therefore the contact page is where you as a sponsor or regular user can submit questions which is easily accessable.

 **The business goals of this website are:**